tanweerdev/fat_ecto/README.md

 ## Description

 FatEcto is an Elixir package designed to make your life easier when working with Ecto.
-It simplifies query building, filtering, sorting, pagination, and data sanitization—so you can focus on what truly matters: building amazing applications.
-With FatEcto, writing complex queries becomes effortless, flexible, and powerful! 💪
+It simplifies query building, filtering, sorting, and pagination—so you can focus on what truly matters: building amazing applications.
+With FatEcto, writing complex repeating queries becomes effortless, flexible, and powerful! 💪

 ---